Who is a People Geek?

 We want to know: Who is the People Geek that you most admire?

 We’re always looking for opportunities to amplify the voices of our community members and running a People Geeks blog series seemed like a natural fit.
+Get ready to meet more members of the community in our People Geek of the Month series.

 We can’t wait to hear and share the stories of people who care about data and put culture first.
 Fill out the form above to nominate your favorite People Geek.
 They'll also receive a special swag item from us as a token of appreciation.